SHaDeX0/fast-n-fresh/README.md

 # fast-n-fresh

-A website to order food online using Database Management System by implementing MySQL, React, Node and Express
+A website to order food online using Database Management System by implementing AWS, Express, Material UI, MySQL, Node & React